Automate Call Routing in Healthcare: 2026 Complete Guide

 How a patient is first greeted and guided sets the tone for their entire experience.
 Getting this right is a critical part of the strategy to automate call routing in healthcare.

 Once a patient’s need is identified, the system has to send them to the right place.
-This is where a strategy to automate call routing in healthcare truly shines, using logic and security protocols to connect patients with the right resource efficiently.
+This is where a strategy to automate call routing in healthcare truly shines, using logic and AI to connect patients with the right resource efficiently.

-Skill based routing is a strategy that directs calls to agents based on their specific skills.
+Skill based routing directs calls to agents based on their specific skills.
 Instead of just sending a call to the next available person, the system matches the caller’s need to an agent with the right expertise, like language fluency or knowledge of a specific department (e.g., cardiology versus billing).
-This smart matching greatly increases the chances of resolving the issue on the first call.
-Implementing skill based routing can boost first call resolution by up to 20% and cut call abandonment rates by up to 40%.
-It gets the patient to the right expert from the start, avoiding frustrating transfers.
+A step beyond this is empathy driven routing.
+Using sentiment analysis, the system can detect a caller’s emotional state, such as frustration or urgency, and route them to agents who are specially trained to handle sensitive situations.

 After Hours On Call Routing